learning-zone/python-basics/README.md

 ## Q. Explain how you can minimize the Memcached server outages in your Python Development?

 - When one instance fails, several of them goes down, this will put larger load on the database server when lost data is reloaded as client make a request.
 To avoid this, if your code has been written to minimize cache stampedes then it will leave a minimal impact
 - Another way is to bring up an instance of Memcached on a new machine using the lost machines IP address
 - Code is another option to minimize server outages as it gives you the liberty to change the Memcached server list with minimal work
 -  Setting timeout value is another option that some Memcached clients implement for Memcached server outage.
 When your Memcached server goes down, the client will keep trying to send a request till the time-out limit is reached

-- Explain what is Dogpile effect?
+## Q. Explain what is Dogpile effect?
 How can you prevent this effect?

 Dogpile effect is referred to the event when cache expires, and websites are hit by the multiple requests made by the client at the same time.
 This effect can be prevented by using semaphore lock.
 In this system when value expires, first process acquires the lock and starts generating new value.

-- Explain how Memcached should not be used in your Python project?
+## Q. Explain how Memcached should not be used in your Python project?

 Memcached common misuse is to use it as a data store, and not as a cache.
 Never use Memcached as the only source of the information you need to run your application.
 Data should always be available through another source as well.
 Memcached is just a key or value store and cannot perform query over the data or iterate over the contents to extract information.

 Memcached does not offer any form of security either in encryption or authentication

 ## Q. What is List Comprehensions feature of Python used for?

 List comprehensions help to create and manage lists in a simpler and clearer way than using `map()`, `filter()` and `lambda`.
 Each list comprehension consists of an expression followed by a for clause, then zero or more for or if clauses.

 ## Q. What are lambda expressions, list comprehensions and generator expressions?

-What are the advantages and appropriate uses of each?
+**Lambda expressions**

-**Lambda expressions** are a shorthand technique for creating single line, anonymous functions.
+are a shorthand technique for creating single line, anonymous functions.
 Their simple, inline nature often – though not always – leads to more readable and concise code than the alternative of formal function declarations.
 On the other hand, their terse inline nature, by definition, very much limits what they are capable of doing and their applicability.
 Being anonymous and inline, the only way to use the same lambda function in multiple locations in your code is to specify it redundantly.

+**List comprehensions**

-**List comprehensions** provide a concise syntax for creating lists.
+provide a concise syntax for creating lists.
 List comprehensions are commonly used to make lists where each element is the result of some operation(s) applied to each member of another sequence or iterable.
 They can also be used to create a subsequence of those elements whose members satisfy a certain condition.
 In Python, list comprehensions provide an alternative to using the built-in map() and filter() functions.

 As the applied usage of lambda expressions and list comprehensions can overlap, opinions vary widely as to when and where to use one vs. the other.
 One point to bear in mind, though, is that a list comprehension executes somewhat faster than a comparable solution using map and lambda (some quick tests yielded a performance difference of roughly 10%).
 This is because calling a lambda function creates a new stack frame while the expression in the list comprehension is evaluated without doing so.

+**Generator expressions**

-**Generator expressions** are syntactically and functionally similar to list comprehensions but there are some fairly significant differences between the ways the two operate and, accordingly, when each should be used.
+are syntactically and functionally similar to list comprehensions but there are some fairly significant differences between the ways the two operate and, accordingly, when each should be used.
 In a nutshell, iterating over a generator expression or list comprehension will essentially do the same thing, but the list comprehension will create the entire list in memory first while the generator expression will create the items on the fly as needed.
 Generator expressions can therefore be used for very large (and even infinite) sequences and their lazy (i.e., on demand) generation of values results in improved performance and lower memory usage.
 It is worth noting, though, that the standard Python list methods can be used on the result of a list comprehension, but not directly on that of a generator expression.

 - Consider the two approaches below for initializing an array and the arrays that will result.
 How will the resulting arrays differ and why should you use one initialization approach vs. the other?